 Whether you have baby dreads or mature dreadlocks, the steps to wash dreads are the same for all:

 - Use the apple cider vinegar or baking soda warm rinse or just soak them in the solution for a few minutes;

 - Pour shampoo into your hands, add some water and create a rich lather;

 - Apply some lather onto your scalp and gently massage it with your fingertips;

-- Apply lather you created with your palms onto your dreads.
+- Apply the lather you created with your palms onto your dreads.
 Start from the roots and gently squeeze each one of them until they feel clean enough;

 - Rinse thoroughly;

 - Apply conditioner - use your hands to distribute the conditioner evenly on every dreadlock.
 Leave the conditioner for a couple of minutes;